 - Guidelines for Non-bank Deposit Taker Licence applicants (PDF 116KB)

 - Guidance note on suitability assessments under the Non-bank Deposit Takers Act 2013 (PDF 215KB)

-The following forms must, where appropriate, be completed and submitted to the Bank when applying for a licence (section 3 of the NBDT licence application form explains the circumstances in which corporate / individual controller forms need to be completed).
+The following forms must, where applicable, be completed and submitted to the Bank as part of the application for the licence (section 3 of the NBDT licence application form explains the circumstances in which corporate / individual controller forms need to be completed).